 - Takes longer to become profitable

-- Financing may be more difficult to obtain
+- Lastly, Financing may be more difficult to obtain

 Regardless of whether you choose to remain an independent business owner, research is the single most important activity in making your decision.
 Without adequate information, you may end up making the costliest decision of your life.